Malliavin Calculus for Degenerate Diffusions: Conditional and Covariant Sobolev derivatives for degenerate diffusions' functionals

 \section{\bf{Conditional and Covariant Sobolev derivatives for degenerate diffusions' functionals}}

-In this ection, we shall work with the diffusion processes in the restricted sense, i.e., there will be no explicit dependence on the chance parameter, the coefficients will be $C^1$-Lipschitz functions (or $C^k$, with large $k\in \N$) of linear growth, for notational simplicity, we shall also assume that they are time independent.
+In this section, we shall work with the diffusion processes in the time homogeneous Markov case, i.e., $b(t,w,x)=b(x)$ and $\sigma(t,w,x)=\sigma(x)$, with Lipschitz hypothesis and of linear growth.
 To keep track of the nonlinearity due to the diffusion's paths interactions, we need to develop a special derivation w.r.t. the Cameron-Martin space of the defining Brownian motion.
 The next result paves the road and it is of fundemental importance: \begin{theorem} For $h\in H$, define $\hna_h X_t=E[\nabla_hX_t|\calF_1(X)]$, then it satisfies the following relation:

 $\mu$-almost surely.
 If $\sigma$ and $b$ are twice differentiable and bounded, and if the projection map is differentiable and of linear growth, for the iterated derivative $\hna_h^2X_t$ we have the following expression: \beaa \hna_h^2X_t&=&\int_0^t \partial^2\sigma(X_s) \hna_hX_s\otimes \hna_hX_s P(X_s)dB_s+\int_0^t\partial\sigma(X_s)\hna_h^2X_sP(X_s)dB_s\\ &&+\int_0^t \partial\sigma(X_s)\hna_hX_s \partial P(X_s)\hna_hX_s P(X_s)dB_s+\int_0^t\partial \sigma(X_s)\hna_hX_s(P(X_s)+I_{\R^d})\dot{h}(s)ds\\ &&+\int_0^t\partial^2 b(X_s)(\hna_hX_s\otimes \hna_hX_s+\hna^2_hX_s)ds \eeaa $\mu$-almost surely.